Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Introduction

-Despite software engineers' efforts to address vulnerabilities, their fixes can inadvertently introduce new security issues~\citep{sliwerski2005changes, shimmi2022mining} as visualized in~\Cref{fig:figF}.
-Vulnerable software systems compromise overall system dependability~\citep{braz_exploratory_2022}, hampers reproducibility~\citep{kaur_analysis_2021}, and diminishes trust~\citep{wermke_committed_2022} Moreover, the integration of software dependencies packages enables vulnerabilities to propagate through a software supply chain~\citep{zimmermann_small_2019, zahan_what_2022, hegewald_evaluating_2025}.
+Moreover, the integration of software dependencies enables vulnerabilities to propagate through software supply chains~\citep{zimmermann_small_2019, zahan_what_2022, hegewald_evaluating_2025}.
 Although automated security audits~\citep{zahan_openssf_2023, snyk_limited_snyk_2025, google_open_2025, github_about_2025} and tooling~\citep{nong_open_2023, alazmi_systematic_2022, nie_mvdetecter_2022, sheng_llms_2025} are available to the open-source community, the impact of these tools on engineering decisions is limited~\citep{eisty_survey_2018, ayala_mixed-methods_2025}.
-While research has examined software vulnerability prediction~\citep{nong_open_2023, sheng_llms_2025}, a gap persists in identifying \textit{vulnerability reintroduction} activities where remediation of one vulnerability inadvertently introduces another~\citep{shimmi2022mining}.
-Furthermore, as vulnerabilities are introduced and reintroduced as commit operations, a gap exists in analyzing the software engineering process involved in such operations.
+While research has examined software vulnerability prediction~\citep{nong_open_2023, sheng_llms_2025}, to our knowledge, a gap persists in identifying vulnerability reintroducing activities where remediation of one vulnerability inadvertently introduces another~\citep{shimmi_mining_2022}.
+Furthermore, as vulnerabilities propagate through commit operations, a gap exists in analyzing the software engineering process involved.